 All Backyards Great and Small

-On the butterfly front, this family was lucky enough for the vulnerable Richmond Birdwing to populate their restored backyard habitat.
+This lucky family saw the vulnerable Richmond Birdwing butterfly repopulate their restored backyard habitat.

 I hope anyone, anywhere enjoys these online Aussie animal encounters.
 Go ahead and comment with your own wildlife stories!